vpenso/scripts/docs/ssh.markdown

 It will start a new agent and store the connection information to `~/.ssh/agent-session`.

     » source ssh-agent-session
-    Agent started, session in /home/jdoe/.ssh/agent-session
+    ssh-agent started, session in /home/jdoe/.ssh/agent-session
-    Using existing SSH agent!
     » ssh-add ~/.ssh/id_rsa
     […]

-Anther shell can bind to the same agent:
+Another shell can bind to the same agent:

     » source ssh-agent-session
-    Running with process ID 19264
+    ssh-agent running with process ID 19264
-    Using existing SSH agent!
     » ssh-add -l
     […]